santiagoaloi/santiagoaloi/README.md

 I'm all about software development and cybersecurity, with a solid foundation in network engineering, particularly within Cisco networks.
 I've actively contributed to several open-source projects, with Vuetify being my major focus.
 Vuetify has provided me with a platform to harness my skills in frontend development.

-I'm constantly seeking new challenges and opportunities to expand my knowledge and skills, get in touch.
+I'm constantly seeking new challenges and opportunities to expand my knowledge and skills!

 ### Technology Stack I Typically Use in My Projects